How Google supports journalism and the news industry

 We deliver significant value and funding to news organizations

-Every news organization can choose whether they want to be in Google Search and Google News.
+Every news organization chooses whether they want to be in Google Search and Google News.
 Most do because it results in valuable free traffic.

-Each month, people click through from Google Search and Google News results to publishers' websites more than 24 billion times.
+Each month, Google Search and Google news link people to publishers' websites more than 24 billion times.
 The traffic we send to news sites helps publishers increase their readership, build trust with readers and earn money.

 Our advertising technology helps news organizations make money by showing ads on their websites, apps and videos.
 Every year we pay out billions of dollars directly to the publishing partners in our ad network.

-We also pay to license content through Google News Showcase, a new online experience that’s powered by a $1 billion investment in news organizations.
-More than 700 news publications are part of Google News Showcase, with more to come.
+We pay participating news publishers to curate and allow users access to select paywall articles for Google News Showcase, an online experience that’s powered by a $1 billion investment in news organizations.
+As of June 2023, more than 2,300 publications globally are part of News Showcase and we’ve launched the product in 22 countries.

-And we’re committed to finding new ways to support the news industry.
-This includes Subscribe with Google, which we built with news publishers to help them make money from new subscribers, as well the Google News Initiative, through which we provide tools, training and grant funding to help news organizations evolve in the digital age.
-The Google News Initiative includes a $300 million funding commitment to the future of the news industry.
+We’re committed to finding new ways to help the news industry.
+This includes Reader Revenue Manager, a product we built for news publishers to help deepen their relationship with their readers and diversify their revenue through subscription, contribution, newsletter sign-ups and site registration prompts.
+We also continue to invest in the Google News Initiative, through which we provide tools, training and funding to help news organizations evolve in the digital age.
+To date, the Google News Initiative has supported over 7,000 news partners in over 130 countries and territories.

 Facts about Google & news